Fiwafoofa/website/README.md

 For this deliverable I implemented by JavaScript so that the application works for a single user.
 I also added placeholders for future technology.

-- **login** - When you press enter or the login button it takes you to the voting page.
+- **login** - When you press enter or the login button it takes you to the either the employee page or the manager's dashboard page depending on whether or not you registered as a manager or an employee.
-- **database** - Displayed the products progress.
-Currently this is stored and retrieved from local storage, but it will be replaced with the database data later.
+- **database** - Displayed the products progress and information in the tables.
+Currently this is stored and retrieved from an array in the memory of the program, but it will be replaced with the database data later.
-- **WebSocket** - I used the setInterval function to periodically change product information.
-This will be replaced with WebSocket messages later.
+- **WebSocket** - I used the setInterval function to periodically add and complete orders.
+(If you look at the console, you'll see orders appearing and disappearing from the first array).
 - **application logic** - The product, group, and summary display change based up the user's selections and information from the database.
+For example, if the user changes the time frame given in the top right of each table, the number of products shown changes or if the manager edits or adds a product, that will also show up when looking up that order.

 ## Service deliverable (yeah I don't know what the idea behind this deliverable stuff is, but I did not do anything!)